wpb-astro/MCSED/docs/source/Built-in Libraries.rst

 (:math:`-2.0 \leq \log Z/Z_{\odot} \leq +0.2`), 7 ionization parameters
 (:math:`-4 < \log U < -1`), and 9 ages
 (:math:`0.5 \leq t({\rm Myr}) < 10`).
 One important feature of this grid
-is its self-consistency with the Padova isochrone-FSPS spectra: the prescription for nebular line and continuum emission are based on the same SSP SEDs included in ``MCSED``.
+is its self-consistency with the Padova isochrone-FSPS spectra: the lines and continuum fluxes nebular line and continuum emission were generated using the same SSP SEDs included in ``MCSED``.
 The data files from Byler et al. (2017), which separate continuum and line emission, are stored in the subdirectory ``nebular``, and are read in within ``ssp.py``.